gocd/www.go.cd/_posts/2015-08-28-pipeline-patterns.markdown

 If you use something like Docker to develop, test and deploy your applications you have a quite a bit more control over making sure things always work the same way.

-##Manage your environments in a pipeline too
+##5.
+Manage your environments in a pipeline too

 In many cases it's easier to break an application with a configuration change than with a bug introduced in the source code.
 We've all heard the comment "it works on my machine".